 They are pioneers.
 They are the homesteaders.
 They are my ancestors.

-To me, Nebraska’s 150th year anniversary of statehood is deeply personal.
+To me, Nebraska’s 150th year anniversary of statehood in 2017 is deeply personal.
 It is story of my family legacy.
 It is the story of me.
 It is the story of how I came to be here, in the Cornhusker State.
 It is the story of my connection to the land.
 It is the story of how my love of the great outdoors was born.

 It is really the story about about a portion of my family history – the Murphy family history – that illuminates my life today, especially every time I tread on that treasured property to hike or hunt.